 - Port (2019) is an anthology of prose and poetry about ports, harbours and havens all across the UK and beyond, ranging from giant container ports to fishing quays in remote locations.

-In 2019 Martin began work as programme leader for the creative and professional writing degree course at London College of Creative Media (LCCM).
+During 2019-20 Martin led the (now finished) creative and professional writing degree course at London College of Creative Media (LCCM).
 He also assisted with the editing of musician and poet Martin Newell’s second memoir, The Greatest Living Englishman.

 Along with recent news, this site also contains an archive of MW Bewick’s long-running Possible Fictions project, a weekly short piece of flash fiction that ran for more than six years up until September 2016.
 Each entry is precisely 100 words long and was inspired, however loosely, by real events occurring in the world that week.